 Good CSA scores lead to:

-Less regulatory oversight by the FMCSA
+- Less regulatory oversight by the FMCSA

-Lower insurance premiums
+- Lower insurance premiums

-Relationships with more freight brokers and shippers
+- Relationships with more freight brokers and shippers

-Opportunities to secure better freight
+- Opportunities to secure better freight

-Higher freight prices
+- Higher freight prices

-Reduced chances of nuclear verdicts from lawsuits
+- Reduced chances of nuclear verdicts from lawsuits

 The FMCSA and your CSA Scores

 The whole point of this CSA exercise is to reduce crashes on US roads by ensuring your trucking or bus company’s compliance with the DOT regulations.
-Simply put, if you have lower CSA scores, the FMCSA won’t really bother you.
+Simply put, if you lower your CSA scores, the FMCSA won’t really bother you.

 When your CSA scores hit the preset ” Intervention Thresholds” in each BASIC category, your problems take off.
 (More on that in a moment).